crespofabian8012/tumor_coal/README.md

-# Bayesian inference with the deterministic coalescent approximation to Limit Birth-Death coalescent
+# Simulator of  the deterministic  approximation to Limit Birth-Death coalescent.
+Also the Stan models with R scripts to perform inferrence.

 + Install [spf](https://github.com/junseonghwan/spf).
 + Install [libpll library](https://github.com/xflouris/libpll).